Linting with IBM ZCodeScan

 - The

-locationsproperty supports glob patterns, allowing you to target multiple YAML files with a single pattern.
-For example, you can use patterns like"zcodescan/*-rules.yaml"to match all rule files in the directory, or"zcodescan/**/*.yaml"to recursively match YAML files in subdirectories. - To learn more about custom rules, see the IBM Developer for z/OS documentation.
+locationsproperty supports glob patterns, enabling you to target multiple YAML files with a single pattern.
+For example, you can use patterns such as"zcodescan/*-rules.yaml"to match all rule files in the directory, or"zcodescan/**/*.yaml"to recursively match YAML files in subdirectories. - See our samples GitHub repository wazi-main branch for an example ZAPP file and example rules files for COBOL and PL/I that can be used with the sample programs available in this repository as well.

 Define global rules in a file such as zcodescan/rules.yaml.
 This file contains standard rules with their default severities that apply across your entire workspace.